richardklingler/marmitek/README.md

 This repository contains documentation about Marmitek Smart Home devices, mainly WiFi power plugs and WiFi power strips like the Power Li.

-THe motivation is to replace the existing WiFi module/firmware with the excellent ESPHome project.
+The motivation is to replace the existing WiFi module/firmware with the excellent ESPHome project.